brimdata/zed/docs/zq/functions/grep.md

 > will be a expressible for all three pattern types.

 The entire input value is traversed:
-* for records, each field name is traversed as well each value or descended if a complex type,
+* for records, each field name is traversed and each field value is traversed or descended if a complex type,
-* for arrays and sets, each element traversed or descended if a complex type, and
+* for arrays and sets, each element is traversed or descended if a complex type, and
 * for maps, each key and value is traversed or descended if a complex type.

 ### Examples